PdxCodeGuild/IntroToProgramming/labs/lab09-anagram_checker.md

 # Advanced Version 1

-Make your program able to handle capital letters and punctuation.
+Make your program ignore capital letters and punctuation.